idibau/cs2bim/README.md

 ## IFC configuration

-In this section of the configuration you can make some general definitions about the resulting ifc file and you can define the feature classes that are generated and exported as ifc entities.
+In this section of the configuration you can make some general definitions about the resulting ifc file, and you can define the feature classes that are generated and exported as ifc entities.

-Below some of the parameters are explained.
+Below some parameters are explained.

 ### Geo referencing

-You can provide the so called "Level of Georeferencing" (LoGeoRef), according to (Clemen&Görne, 2019) [^LoGeoRef].
+You can provide the so-called "Level of Georeferencing" (LoGeoRef), according to (Clemen&Görne, 2019) [^LoGeoRef].
-The different levels represent different methods of defining informations about georeferencing in IFC.
+The different levels represent different methods of defining information about georeferencing in IFC.
 Supported values are:

 - LO_GEO_REF_30